OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module1-Infrastructure/Module01-Class01-Environments.md

 Once you are done, click "SAVE" and the environment will be created.

 You have just created your first environment.
-If you'd like, you can add a description to help other users understand the purpose of this environment.
-This is useful if the environment's name isn't clear to everyone, or if it has an unusual purpose.
+We can repeat the process to create a second Environment.

-That description will appear in the environment list page.
-Expanding the environment, will show the description previously entered.
+You should order your environments in chronological order.
+To reorder your environments, click the three-dot menu button and select Reorder.
+Drag your environments into the desired order, and click save.

 Now it is your turn to create your first environment.
 Here are some recommendations to keep in mind as you do that in your own instance.